desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ## Possible Extensions

-By provisioning other types of signaling records, the Child DNS Operator can convey signals that pertain to use cases other than bootstrapping a DNSSEC delegation.
+By provisioning other types of Signaling Records, the Child DNS Operator can convey signals that pertain to use cases other than bootstrapping a DNSSEC delegation.